 The goal of a CTO is to provide supports and services to optimize a person’s health and wellness and to increase their success within the community.
 Prior to referring a client for a CTO, you must secure a physician (i.e. psychiatrist, family physician) who will assume responsibility for the clients’ CTO.

 The Day Hospital primarily supports people living with mood, anxiety and thought disorders.
 It is an alternative to an inpatient admission offering individuals the opportunity to work through their struggles with both peers and clinical support.
 This program aims to enhance wellness through education and skill building.
-It is primarily conducted in group format and requires individuals who are willing to participate in a therapeutic group environment with multi-day intensive attendance (three days per week from 10 a.m. – 3 p.m.).
+It is primarily conducted in group format and requires individuals who are willing to participate in a therapeutic group environment with multi-day intensive attendance.
 Clients must have complex mental health needs with serious impairments in their day-to-day functioning.
 This program is offered at the St. Catharines Site, Greater Niagara General Site and the Welland Site.

 ECT is a medical treatment used for a variety of mental health-related issues and involves electrical stimulation of the brain while the individual is under anaesthesia.
 ECT treatment is for both inpatients and outpatients and is only provided at the St. Catharines Site.
 Please note, ECT referrals must complete additional information on Page 4 of the referral form.

-The GEM Program provides a group-based therapy using principles from DBT- Dialectical Behaviour Therapy, CBT- Cognitive Behavioural Therapy and ACT – Acceptance Commitment Therapy models to treat emotional dysregulation and trauma-related symptoms.
+The STAR Program provides a group-based therapy using principles from DBT- Dialectical Behaviour Therapy, CBT- Cognitive Behavioural Therapy and ACT – Acceptance Commitment Therapy models to treat emotional dysregulation and trauma-related symptoms.
 The program is about how your trauma symptoms presents/interferes in your life currently.
 It aims to promote and foster a greater state of well-being both physically and mentally.
-A group format requires individuals to be willing to tolerate and participate in a therapeutic group environment and requires an individual’s commitment to attend 1 ½ days per week.
+A group format requires individuals to be willing to tolerate and participate in a therapeutic group environment and requires an individual’s commitment to attend multiple times per week.
 This service is available at the St. Catharines Site only.
 In order to access this service, clients must have a significant trauma history and/or severe emotional dysregulation.

 The Medication Clinic provides outpatient monitoring and follow-up for individuals receiving treatment with Clozaril and Long-Acting Injectable (LAI) antipsychotic medication.
 Once a client has maintained wellness for a period of time, they will be transferred to their current family physician.
 Please click here to watch a video on Recovery and LAI Medications.
 This service is available at the St. Catharines, Greater Niagara General and the Welland sites.
 Please note, Medication Clinic referrals must complete additional information on page 3 of the referral form.
 Please contact the site-specific clinic (St. Catharines Site, Greater Niagara General Site and the Welland Site) before submitting the referral.